Tanzania: Multiplying Learning Opportunities for Tanzanian Teachers

 Addressing a Growing Need

 Since 2009, the number of children with hearing loss attending school in Tanzania has increased by 30%.
 Many are placed in mainstream schools, where teachers often lack the training to meet their specific needs.
 Even specialized educators may not be familiar with the latest teaching strategies for deaf learners.
+The first phase of this project helps bridge that gap, giving educators the tools to make learning accessible and inclusive.

 A Blended Learning Approach